 As part of the City’s sanitary sewer maintenance program, the sanitary sewer from the intersection of S. Comanche Ln & Crestwood Dr to the Clean Water Plant will be rehabilitated using a trenchless lining process.
 The sewers to be lined range in size from 15 inches to 30 inches in diameter with a total length of approximately 9,700 feet.

-As part of the City of Waukesha’s sanitary sewer maintenance program, the sewer from the intersection of S. Comanche Ln & Crestwood Dr to the Clean Water Plant will be rehabilitated using a trenchless lining process.
 The lining process does not involve the time consuming, disruptive, and expensive excavation that digging up and replacing the sewer would require.
 The project has been contracted to Visu-Sewer, W230 N4855 Betker Drive, Pewaukee, WI.
-Work is to begin on February 6 with the project complete by May 26.
+Work is to begin on February 6 with the project completed by May 26.

 Concrete Sanitary Sewer Lining – East Project